You may have heard people say; “System fonts are boring!”, “System fonts suck!” and “Never use system fonts again!”.

 6. Readability Legibility

 At KnockoutPrezo, we make a distinction between legibility and readability.
-Legibility is making it easy to recognise the individual characters in your text.
+Legibility is making it easy to recognize the individual characters in your text.
 Readability is creating an ‘eagerness’ to consume your text.

-So what the heck does this have to do with making standard fonts sexy?
+So what the heck does this have to do with making system fonts sexy?

 You can play with letters to make them interesting and not boring.
 Turn your text into graphic elements rather than headlines.
 This might make your text less legible but more fun to the consumer.